 Refer to the Ice manual for more information on the plug-in.

-This section describes other noteworthy features introduced with Ice 3.7.
+This section describes other noteworthy features introduced in Ice 3.7.0

 Optional Semicolons after Braces in Slice